picocodes/hubaga/readme.md

 # Hubaga

 A WordPress eCommerce plugin for developers.
-It is lightweight and simple to use. https://hubaga.com
+It is lightweight and simple to use.

-Looking for a wordPress search plugin?
-Checkout https://ajaxlivesearch.xyz
+Looking for a premium for wordPress search plugin?
+Check out https://ajaxlivesearch.xyz and in doing so you will also be supporting Hubaga.

 Click the image below to view a sample checkout process.